Andarius/piou/README.md

 ## Derived Options

-Sometimes, you want to tbe able to reuse the options in multiple command and group them into a single output to pass to the command.
+Sometimes, you want to reuse the options in multiple command and group them into a single output to pass to the command.
 For instance, you might want to group a connection string parameter to connect to a database.
 Here is a full example: